Duchy of Friuli

 Along with the dukes of Spoleto, Benevento and Trent, the lords of Friuli often attempted to establish their independence from the royal authority seated at Pavia, though to no avail.
-After the Lombard campaign of Charlemagne and the defeat of King Desiderius in 774, the last Friulian duke Hrodgaud ruled until 776.
-Upon his death, Friuli was incorporated as a march of the Carolingian Empire.
+After the Lombard campaign of Charlemagne and the defeat of King Desiderius in 774, Friuli was incorporated into the Carolingian Empire, but the last Lombard duke Hrodgaud of Friuli was left at his post, until he rebelled in 776, and was deposed.

+Under Carolingian rule, the duchy gradually expanded into a vast frontier province, since Franks took Istria from the Byzantines in 788, and then continued to advance towards east during the Avar Wars in the 790s.
+Newly acquired eastern territories, from Carniola to Lower Pannonia were also placed under administration of Frankish dukes of Friuli, until 828, when the duchy was finally divided into four counties, with central Friulian region being consequently organized as the March of Friuli.

 History

 Origins

 The Venetian territory around Forum Iulii, still devastated by the Gothic War, was the first in former Roman Italy to be conquered by the Lombards under their king Alboin in 568.
 Before continuing on to penetrate Italy further southwards, Alboin left a large garrison at Cividale and placed the government of the district under his nephew and Marepaphias (shield-bearer), Gisulf as a dux, who was allowed to choose the faras or noble families with which he wished to settle the land.

 The original duchy was bound by the Carnic Alps and Julian Alps to the north and northeast and was hardly accessible from those directions.
 It was bound by the Byzantine Exarchate of Ravenna to the south, where it did not have a coastline until later, and by a plain that led to the Pannonian Basin in the east, a perfect access point for invaders, such as the Avars and later the Magyars.
 Its western border was originally undefined, until further conquests had established the Lombard duchy of Ceneda, which lay beyond the Tagliamento river, between the Livenza and the Piave Rivers.
 From the beginning, then, the Duchy of Friuli had a military role which it retained throughout the whole period of the Lombard kingdom and meant that it always played an important role in Italian politics, such that several of its dukes achieved the rank of king.